speed2exe/tree-fmt/README.md

 - Pretty prints out Zig Values for your debugging needs.
 - This library is in continuous development, if you face any issue with formatting, kindly open an issue.

+## Versioning
+- `main` branch is in sync with latest dev version of Zig
+- Previous versions (tied to Zig's official version releases) can be found with git tags

 ## Objective
 - Provide a colored tree-like visual representation of a Zig value to aid in debugging.